corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-admin.md

 {{< note >}}
 `maximumPoolSize` cannot be less than `enterpriseConfiguration.tuning.flowThreadPoolSize + enterpriseConfiguration.tuning.rpcThreadPoolSize + 2`.
-See sizing-and-performance for more details.
+See [Performance tuning]({{< relref "../../performance-testing/performance-tuning.md" >}}) for more details.
 Their defaults depend on the machine they are being run, but if the `maximumPoolSize` a error will appear showing what is the minimum required.{{< /note >}}